axelchalon/axelchalon.github.io/0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md

 	- Confidence comes from experiencing success.
 		* Self-confidence is "positive worrying"; already rejoicing and being excited at what's about to happen.
 * Catch yourself early on when on unproductive tracks and reprogram yourself.
 When you get into the habit of interrupting unhelpful patterns of thought or behaviour early on, over time your subconscious will not bother dredging them up anymore as it will know the patterns will be interrupted.
 	* Don't concentrate on the negatives when they arrive; instead, replace them with something positive, wholesome, constructive.
 Don't let the house be vacant (sweeping your mind clean of a demon will let seven new ones in; instead, overcome and replace the evil with good.)
+(Matthew 12:43-45)
 * Have a mental resting place (conjured up visually or aurally, for example with music) that you can go to, when your nervous system needs a rest or a reset.
 If necessary, use this reset before starting a new program.
 * Having a mental realignment routine or ritual prior to a certain activity lets you show up to it with consistency and intention.
 * Mental states are the soil in which thoughts and ideas grow.